 Aftercare with South Jersey Drug Rehabs

 Recovery from drug or alcohol addiction is a lifelong journey.
 Just because a person completes inpatient and outpatient treatment doesn’t cure the addiction.
-In fact, there is not a cure for addiction.
+In fact, there is no cure for addiction.
 So, having aftercare in place is crucial to recovery.

 Aftercare is a plan that supports a person in recovery, prevents relapse, and helps keep people working toward their goals.
 Aftercare plans anticipate challenges to sobriety and develop solutions in advance.